openeuler-mirror/A-Tune/README.md

 atune-adm list
 ```

-#### The profile command.
+#### profile command

-Manually activate the profile to make it in the active state.
+This command is used to manually activate the profile to make it in the active state.

 Format: